Well, hello there, lovelies!

 3. Gray and white: A soothing, sophisticated combo.

-But what really adds a wow factor is something you might not think about before opening that hotel-room door to see us: Her nails.
+But what really adds a wow factor is something you might not think about when you first start prepping for your session: Her nails.

 Shots are often very detail oriented or close up.
 And your hands are a big part of that set-up: If you’re a bride we may want to make sure we get a shot of that stunning sparkler on your finger.
-You might be trailing your hand along the bed.
 Or, in this case, she’s clutching her pearls.
 And the one big *pop* on the page, color-wise?
 Red nails.

 Red nails are sexy.
 They’re sophisticated.
 They might signal you’ve put a little more time into yourself—which is a lovely respite, and might also make someone think you’ve been thinking of them.
 Know what we’re sayin’?